Ukraine to Receive €100 Billion EU Lifeline After Hungary Drops Veto

 Key Developments

-NBC News reported that Europe celebrated Orbán's stunning election defeat as a blow to Putin and Trump, with the new Hungarian government moving quickly to align itself with the EU mainstream on Ukraine policy.
-The Dutch military intelligence service also warned that Russia could be prepared for a regional conflict with NATO within a year of the cessation of hostilities in Ukraine, underscoring the urgency of continued support for Kyiv.
+The Dutch military intelligence service (MIVD) issued a stark warning on 22 April that Russia could be prepared for a regional conflict with NATO within a year of the cessation of hostilities in Ukraine, underscoring the urgency of continued support for Kyiv.
+The warning reinforced the argument made by Ukraine's supporters that allowing Russia to prevail would pose an existential threat to European security.

 Why It Matters

 The EU aid package is crucial for Ukraine's ability to sustain its defence against Russian aggression and to begin the long process of post-war reconstruction.
-For the UK, which has been one of Ukraine's strongest supporters, the EU's renewed commitment strengthens the broader Western alliance backing Kyiv.
+For the UK, which has been one of Ukraine's strongest supporters and has committed billions in military and financial aid since the invasion began, the EU's renewed commitment strengthens the broader Western alliance backing Kyiv.
+The removal of Hungary's veto also restores a degree of EU unity that had been badly damaged by Orbán's obstructionism, making the bloc a more effective actor in the geopolitical competition with Russia.
+The Dutch intelligence warning about Russia's NATO ambitions adds further urgency to the need for sustained Western support for Ukraine.

 What's Next